Welcome to the Survivor Strong Strength Training Team

 See why Coach Dave Spitz, Olympic Weightlifting Coach and Survivor Strong Co-Founder, and Dr. Marshall developed the Survivor Strong Strength Training Program.
 Coach Spitz goes into more detail about the program here:

-Many exercise experts recommend the following exercise structure for healthy people and for cancer survivors.
+Exercise experts recommend the following exercise structure for healthy people and for people with a cancer diagnosis.
+These are goals to work towards.

-• 150 minutes of moderate intensity or 75 minutes of vigorous intensity aerobic activity and a minimum of two sessions a week of strength training.
+• 150 minutes of moderate intensity or 75 minutes of vigorous intensity aerobic activity

-Moderate exercise is when you can talk but not sing , such as brisk walking or moderate paced bike riding.
+Moderate exercise is when you can talk but cannot sing , such as brisk walking or moderate paced bike riding.
 Intense exercise is when you cannot carry on a normal conversation while exercising, such as while running or swimming.

 We want to be your partners in health and motivate you to Build Muscle For Life!

-survivor Strong STRENGTH TRAINING TEAM
+Survivor Strong STRENGTH TRAINING TEAM

 Coach David Spitz